polinadumbledore/speech-annotation-tool-for-khanty/README.md

 2. [`making_database.ipynb`](Diarization/making_database.ipynb) - Describes the process of converting audio and their annotations for speech turns and speakers into a pyannote.database format compatible with fine-tuning a pyannote.audio diarization model.
 3. [`fine_tune_diariz.ipynb`](Diarization/fine_tune_diariz.ipynb) - Details the process of fine-tuning the pyannote.audio diarization model.

+> [!NOTE]
-The audio files used for training (with annotations available in the dataset folder) are available upon request.
+> The audio files used for training (with annotations available in the dataset folder) are available upon request.

 ### SLID (Spoken Language Identification)
 1. [`speechbraintesting.ipynb`](SLID/speechbraintesting.ipynb) - This notebook tests the accuracy of the SpeechBrain spoken language identification model.